 This is a regime that eradicated it’s own nation’s heritage - monarchs killed, churches destroyed not to mention 20% of their own intelligentsia and military elite shot or sent to death camps.
 I’m not making this up it’s is all well documented.

 In the late eighties the USSR begins to crumble.
-In 1991 Estonia regains it’s independence; 3 years later the ex-soviet troops leave the country after over 50 years of occupation.
+In 1991 Estonia regains it’s independence; three years later the ex-soviet troops leave the country after over 50 years of occupation.
 In the coming years communist symbols and monuments are systematically removed from the Estonian landscape (as they are in practically all other liberated states, including Russia) but for some unknown reason the Bronze Soldier is left standing.
 The “eternal fire” before the statue is removed and also the plaques on the sides of the monument are changed and the names of some soviet soldiers removed.
 Few older Russians (mostly war veterans) continue to visit the statue every year on May 9th (Victory day).
 Younger generations don’t really pay much attention to it.
 Some say Russian newlyweds visit the monument but I have never seen this myself (I think they’re mistaking it with Russalka).

 I personally don’t think it’s fair to call Russians living in Estonia a minority.
 Living where I do (Western part of Tallinn), you often get the impression you’re living in Russia - you hardly hear any Estonian spoken, workers in shops speak Russian and expect you to speak in Russian.
 Not a day goes by that you’re addressed in Russian in some situation.
 A great number of Russians seem to assume that Estonians should learn Russian instead.